 |Writer's Retreat Workshop

-others.
+experience to help others.
 I needed to write a book.
 Little did I realize that my story was far from over.
-But I had
+But I had taken the first

 HOW DID I LEARN TO WRITE?

 How many times have you heard an unpublished, untrained writer say they're going to write a book, as if they could sit down,

 without any training, and put the correct words on paper or computer screen.
 Oh, there might be the occasional natural talent